Demographics refer to the characteristics, traits, and qualities that make us who we are.

 The demographics of your company’s employees can help you identify the types of people that comprise your workforce.
 Collecting this type of information can help you understand employee survey results better, as we know that different identities and traits can impact our workplace experiences.

 In this article, we cover why collecting demographic information is important and how to do it in ways that will be helpful to your culture strategy.

 Understand how identity shapes experience

-If your goal is to enhance diversity, equity, and belonging, demographics are key to examining the experiences that employees with different backgrounds and personal identities have.
+If your goal is to enhance diversity, equity, inclusion, and belonging, demographics are key to examining the experiences that employees with different backgrounds and personal identities have.
 While historically we might have relied upon word-of-mouth or open forums to know where to action, survey demographics aggregate employees together so you can understand whether issues are isolated or systemic.